asheshrambachan/LanguageModel_Labels/congressional_bills/04_simulation/README.md

 ## Usage on local machine
 The `simulate_lhs_parallel.Rmd` file is not up to date.
 Use `simulate_lhs_parallel.R` and `simulate_rhs_parallel.R`.

-For evaluation, currently, we only have code for the LHS simulation: `evaluate_lhs_parallel.Rmd`

 ## Usage on server
 On your local machine, run the following in the terminal to copy the required files to the specified remote server:
 ```